Commencal Meta TR 29 2019 Review

 The Meta TR 29 is a stout and capable trail bike that delivers impressive performance and stellar components at a respectable price point.
 In other words, it has a whole lot going for it.
 There are certainly lighter frames and more sophisticated suspension designs available.
 That said, aluminum is making a comeback in recent years due to its durable nature and its ability to be recycled.
 The Commencal is a perfect bike for the trail rider seeking a mid-travel bike with an aggressive attitude.
 This bicycle can be ridden harder than you'd expect from a 130mm travel bike and is clearly influenced by its big brother, the Meta AM 29.
 Those who prioritize effortless climbing and huge rides should look elsewhere.
 While the Meta TR sets you up in an excellent climbing position, it is heavy and it can wear you down over several hours.

 Like the idea of a ripping consumer-direct bike but don't want to spend that much?
-The YT Jeffsy AL Base is a 140mm trail shredder.
-The Jeffsy offers a lighter climbing feel and a nicer SRAM NX Eagle drivetrain.
-Downhill performance is a little less aggressive compared to the Meta TR 29 edging out the Jeffsy due to its more aggressive geometry and burlier shock.
-The Jeffsy is over two pounds lighter and sells for $1500 less with a retail price of $2299.
+The YT Jeffsy Base is a 150mm trail shredder.
+The Jeffsy offers a somewhat lighter climbing feel and more well-rounded performance.
+Downhill performance is a touch less aggressive compared to the Meta TR 29 due to its more aggressive geometry and burlier shock.
+The Jeffsy is a touch heavier, although it sells for $1500 less with a retail price of $2299.
 This is an incredible value for a versatile and well-rounded trail bike.